CoopNich/react-nutshell-the-uniform-skyhooks/README.md

 Nutshell is a dashboard for people to use to organize their daily tasks, events, news article, and chat messages.

+### Login and Register
+Users can register by clicking "Register" on the login page.
+They can then use their registered email to login to the app.

 ### Messaging
 A user can send a public message by typing into the 'Messages' text area and then clicking on the 'Submit' button.
 Once a message has been created the user can edit their by clicking the appropriate button.
 All messages from all users should be displayed